An electron-beam based Compton scattering x-ray source for probing high-energy-density physics: Applications

-\subsection{X-ray Imaging}
+\subsection{X-Ray Imaging}

-The requirements of X-ray imaging are quite different from diffraction and Thomson scattering.
-Beam dispersion is beneficial, as this leads to magnification of the image and simplifies diagnosis.
+The requirements of x-ray imaging are quite different from diffraction and IXS.
+For imaging, beam divergence is beneficial since it produces magnification of the image and simplifies diagnosis.
 For point-projection imaging, the resolution would be set by the size of the source, which is the smaller of the electron packet width and the scattering laser focal width.
-However, given the increase in bandwidth with reduced electron packet radius, for imaging it may be best to neglect the monoenergetic scattering in favor of point projection.
-If the electron beam may be focused to a small point $\sigma_x \sim 1~\mu$m, it will have a divergence $\sigma_\theta = \varepsilon/\beta\gamma\sigma_x \approx50$~mrad for an ELSA-like beam.
-This increased divergence increases the magnification of the image.
-Since Compton scattering would in any event produce a broadband spectrum in this case ($\gamma\sigma_\theta\sim1$), one option would be to directly irradiate a high-Z foil with the electron beam.
-This will produce a broad-band intense bremsstrahlung backlighter, with x-ray energy of 100's of keV.
+Given the increase in bandwidth with reduced electron packet radius, for imaging applications it is best to allow increased bandwidth in favor of improving the spatial resolution.
+Consider a case in which the electron beam is focused to a small point $\sigma_x \sim 1~\mu$m.
+In this case, it will have a divergence $\sigma_\theta = \varepsilon/\beta\gamma\sigma_x \approx50$~mrad for an ELSA-like beam, dominating the x-ray divergence ($\theta \sim 1/\gamma \sim 15$~mrad).
+This increased divergence has two effects.
+First, the field of view at the target plane is increased to roughly 9~mm: this is much larger than the typical target.
+Second, the fluence at the target plane is reduced proportionally to $\sigma_\theta^{-2}$.
+In estimating x-ray imaging applications, we must therefore trade off resolution with photon statistics.